bevy-procedural/modelling/README.md

 ## Supported Bevy Versions

-The following table shows the compatibility of `procedural_modelling` with certain versions of Bevy:
+The following table shows the compatibility of `procedural_modelling` (when using the `bevy` feature) with certain versions of Bevy:

 | bevy | bevy_procedural_meshes |
 | ---- | ---------------------- |